Yumeji

-Yumeji (夢二, Yumeji) is a 1991 independent Japanese film directed by Seijun Suzuki.
+Yumeji (夢二) is a 1991 independent Japanese film directed by Seijun Suzuki.
 It is a semi-faithful account of the life of poet and painter Takehisa Yumeji.
 It also forms the final part of Suzuki's Taishō Roman Trilogy, preceded by Zigeunerweisen (1980) and Kagero-za (1981), surrealistic psychological dramas and ghost stories linked by style, themes and the Taishō period (1912-1926) setting.
 All three were produced by Genjiro Arato.

 The film was screened in the Un Certain Regard section at the 1991 Cannes Film Festival.